What is Working Equitation?

 The Working Equitation discipline aims at promoting competition between different ways of riding used in fieldwork in various horse disciplines and various countries.
 It was developed out of the traditions of classical horsemanship and traditional ranch work which combines the formality, detail and rigor of gymnastic arena work, with the practical and utility work of negotiating obstacles inspired by what would be found around a working ranch/farm.
 Riders are outfitted according to the tradition in which they train the riders attire and tack must be match the discipline in which they normally compete:

 Working Equitation broadens a horses scope and teaches your horse to be a good partner in any equine sport you care to pursue.
 The obstacle course is not only fun, but it hones your aids.
 For instance, you learn the basics of bending, leg yields, transitions, side passing and in higher levels doing flying changes around the poles and giving your horse a visual reference for timing and purpose of change.
-The rider must enjoy a challenge and be open to trying different things, The horse will learn to have a good mind and a willing attitude and become balanced.
+The rider must enjoy a challenge and be open to trying different things, the horse is trained to have a good mind and a willing attitude and become balanced.
 At higher levels, riders need the ability to lighten the forehand and achieve true collection.
-The speed phase require impulsion, straightness and accuracy and hence be adjustable both physically and mentally.
+The speed phase requires impulsion, straightness and accuracy.

 Competition events may be individual or for teams and are in three or four parts.
-In SA will probably only be three, as fourth is cattle handling.
+In SA there will probably only be three, as the fourth is cattle handling.

-The Speed Phase, solely a timed event, without any concern for style.
-It tests the riders coordination and anticipation and horses qualities of submission, speed, attention and fitness.
+Maneability Speed Phase: A timed event, in which errors are penalized by time added.
+It tests the rider’s balance and anticipation and horses qualities of submission, balance, speed, attention and fitness.

 For more about Working Equitation, click HERE